Songs

 Ludovico Einaudi

+Gentle, building, hopeful (6:22).
 The most requested neo-classical composer for funerals.
-His minimalist piano pieces offer spacious, meditative beauty without overwhelming the listener.
+Minimalist piano pieces offer spacious, meditative beauty.

 Max Richter